All Episodes

 We don't need all these early screenings, and it's not going to find that much anyway.

-The cancers they're going to find are not worth treating, and we're going to miss the big ones.
+The cancers they're going to find are not worth treating, and we're going to miss the big ones, which I still don't understand how you miss the big ones with early screening.

 Now in less than a month, they've done a 180.

-I I I remain open for somebody to explain this to me.
+I remain open for somebody to explain this to me.

 You know what?

-I I never cease to amaze, I'm never ceased to be amazed at the impact Snerdley believed this radio show has.
+I'm never ceased to be amazed at the impact Snerdley believed this radio show has.

-Snurdly was just shouting at me in the IFB that, well, I'll explain it to you.
+Snerdley was just shouting at me in the IFB that, well, I'll explain it to you.

 The reason they did the switcheroo, the 180, is because you informed all these women back on October 21st that they were against early screening.

-He says, Do you remember all these angry women that called here?
+He says, do you remember all these angry women that called here?

 Don't think they didn't call the American Cancer Society.